dozymoe/PyBuildTool/pybuildtool/README.rst

 Warning
 -------

+Apparently doesn't work with waf version 2, the build order is a mess.

 ``waf`` does not like it if the source and target existed in the same directory,
 see: `Files are always built`_.